-The proponent is encouraged to consult relevant Agency policy and guidance on topics to be addressed in the environmental impact statement, and with the Agency during the planning and development of the environmental impact statement.
+The proponent is encouraged to consult relevant Agency policy and guidance2 on topics to be addressed in the environmental impact statement, and with the Agency during the planning and development of the environmental impact statement.

-During its planning of the project and the development of the impact statement and technical support documentation, the proponent is also encouraged to consult the Environment Canada document "Guidance for the Preparation of an Environmental Impact Statement and Useful References" (2015), which is available from that department, and the Health Canada document "Useful Information for Environmental Assessments".
+During its planning of the project and the development of the impact statement and technical support documentation, the proponent is also encouraged to consult Environment Canada's document "Guidance for the Preparation of an Environmental Impact Statement and Useful References" (2015), which is available from that department, and Health Canada's document "Useful Information for Environmental Assessments"3.